ekristian/coursera-eda-part2/README.md

 Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == 24510) from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.

 Answer: Yes

+# Question 3
+Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
+Which have seen increases in emissions from 1999–2008?

+Answer: All types have seen overall decrease from 1999 thru 2008 with the exception of Non-Road and Point with both saw increases from 2002 thru 2005